Spencer Torkelson Player Props: Tigers vs. Red Sox

-Spencer Torkelson, with a slugging percentage of .351 in his past 10 games -- including two home runs -- will be in action for the Detroit Tigers against the Boston Red Sox, with Chris Sale on the mound, August 11 at 7:10 PM ET.
+Spencer Torkelson -- .143 average over his past 10 games -- will be in action for the Detroit Tigers against the Boston Red Sox, with Brayan Bello on the mound, on August 12 at 4:10 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Twins.
+He had a hitless showing in his last game (0-for-3) against the Red Sox.

 Spencer Torkelson Game Info & Props vs. the Red Sox